Mrs Sara Deakin

 Mrs Sara Deakin (Reception)

-Mrs. Mandy Clark
+Mrs. Mandy Wallis

 Reception is the final phase of the Early Years Foundation stage.
 We focus on guiding children to become curious, confident, independent and resilient learners.
 In Reception, we believe that play is the foundation of development and learning for young children.
-We plan our topics throughout the year to ensure that children are provided with a wide range of high quality learning experiences.
+We plan our topics throughout the year to ensure that children are provided with a wide range of high-quality learning experiences.
 In the EYFS we follow children’s interests where possible and planned topics are regularly adapted to take these into account.
 Your child will take part in many adult-led and child-initiated indoor and outdoor play activities that will help them to learn and have fun as they work towards the Early Learning Goals.

 Our morning session concentrates on building Literacy (mainly phonics based) and Numeracy skills whilst the afternoon sessions are dedicated to the remainder of the curriculum, which is generally delivered using a termly topic from our creative curriculum and continuous provision.